mjvdende/testworksconf-images/README.md

   vagrant destroy
   vagrant up
   ```

 3. Test provisioning of the VM.
 Is everything the way you want it?
-4. Shutdown VM and create a new box
+4. Shutdown VM and export a box

   ```
   vagrant package --output robot-framework.box
   ```

 5. Place Vagrantfile from RELEASE-BOX branch and the vagrant box you just created on an USB stick